BDR-Pro/qu-bootcamp-project4/README.md

 **Question 2: Key Generation**

-In the BB84 protocol, Alice sends a series of random qubits to Bob, and they both perform measurements to establish the shared secret key.
-For this question, generate a random qubit sequence of length n  for Alice's qubits.
-Perform the measurements on these random qubits using the BB84 protocol.
+In the BB84 protocol, Alice sends a series of random qubits to Bob,  For this question, generate a random qubit sequence of length n for Alice's qubits.
 Show the measurement results for each qubit, and identify the bits that contribute to the final shared secret key.

 ---

 Question 3: Eavesdropper

-In this scenario, Eve, the eavesdropper,will  choose to intercept the qubits exchanged between Alice and Bob.
-Generate a random binary sequence of length n, where each bit represents whether Eve attempts to intercept the corresponding qubit.
-For each intercepted qubit.
+In this scenario, Eve, the eavesdropper, will choose to intercept the qubits exchanged between Alice and Bob. check the BB84 Protocol with the presence of eve  .

 ---